 Cooling of the body to a hypothermic state (sub-35°C) possesses protective properties for the brain and body.
 How exactly the cold exerts its protective effects is yet to be fully understood.

-It has recently come to light that the cold and thus, cold water might protect the brain from dementias such as Alzheimer’s disease.
+It has recently come to light that the cold and thus, cold water might protect the brain from dementias such as Alzheimer’s disease, highlighting the connection between brain health and cold water.

 Dementia is a prevalent, life altering and debilitating group of diseases whereby the sufferer’s memory, thinking, behaviour and ability to perform everyday activities deteriorates.
 Dementia impacts the life of the sufferer and the sufferer’s family and friends.
 Approximately 50 million people worldwide suffer from dementia, most commonly Alzheimer’s disease, and the prevalence is rapidly increasing.
 Currently, there is no cure for dementia, just a small range of medications that slow its progression.